 Where do you start?

 A good place to start is to work out how long you need your money to last.
-This will depend on how long you are likely to live and when you want to stop working.
+This will depend how old you are likely to live and when you want to stop working.

 How long will you live?